 Richard Nute

 Richard Nute is a product safety consultant engaged in safety design, safety manufacturing, safety certification, safety standards, and forensic investigations.
 Mr. Nute holds a B.S. in Physical Science from California State Polytechnic University in San Luis Obispo, California.
-He studied in the MBA curriculum at University of Oregon.
+He studied in the MBA curriculum at the University of Oregon.
 He is a former Certified Fire and Explosions Investigator.
-Mr. Nute is a Life Senior Member of the IEEE, a charter member of the Product Safety Engineering Society (PSES), and a Director of the IEEE PSES Board of Directors.
-He was technical program chairman of the first 5 PSES annual Symposia and has been a technical presenter at every Symposium.
-Mr. Nute’s goal as an IEEE PSES Director is to change the product safety environment from being standards-driven to being engineering-driven; to enable the engineering community to design and manufacture a safe product without having to use a product safety standard; to establish safety engineering as a required course within the electrical engineering curricula.
+Mr. Nute is a Life Fellow Member of the IEEE, a charter member of the Product Safety Engineering Society (PSES), and a Director of the IEEE PSES Board of Directors (now Governors).
+He was the technical program chairman of the first 5 PSES annual Symposia and has been a technical presenter at many Symposia.
+He gave the keynote speech at the Portland, Oregon, PSES.
+Mr. Nute’s goal is to change the product safety environment from being standards-driven to being engineering-driven; to enable the engineering community to design and manufacture a safe product without having to use a product safety standard; to establish safety engineering as a required course within the electrical engineering curricula.

 From This Author